 I warm up my muscles before I go for a bike ride, ski, and anytime I am going to place a demand on my muscles and joints.
 Mild aerobic movement such as jumping jacks of jogging in place help to bring circulation into the muscles and joints.

 Try doing slow stretches in the evening.
-Combined with deep breathing, it can be a great relaxation tool.
+Combined with comfortable and deep breathing, it can be a great relaxation tool.

 Don't ignore the importance of flexibility when it comes to enjoying life.
 Even if you haven't started noticing a lack of flexibility, start stretching now to maintain your range of motion.
 It isn't something you have to accept as a part of aging.
 Stiffness is optional.